JohnnySn0w/ArXver/README.md

-# ArXver
+# ArXver 📖
+___

+## What
-For making markdown pages from that one website for archival purposes
+For making markdown pages from that one website for archival purposes.

+### Features
+- Chronology: Timestamps for each tweet
+- Links to originals: available for image tweets
+- Sorted: Solo tweets and reply chains are single post.
+- Profiles: User handles, names, and pfps
+- Tagging: sort posts based on media content
+- Authors: sort tweets to see how often certain users interact
+- Markdown: portable output

+### Future content
+- Add links to originals for text-only tweets.
+- Figure out longer tweet chains (default is 3 right now).
+The conversation data is in there, it's a matter of stitching them together.
+Might need to break out a db.
+- I'm not entirely certain the scraper is grabbing all tweets right now.
+Need to check on that.
+Maybe I underspecified in my archive.

 ## How To
 Open a terminal emulator and run the commands you think work for you.